-In Fatehgarh Sahib urban area, more than 2,000 domestic customers have received natural gas connections by the company and ~1,400 registrations are yet to be connected.
-The company recently commissioned pipeline till Sirhind city and started giving PNG domestic and commercial connections in Sirhind town of Fatehgarh Sahib district, which is an important location since there are good schools and colleges, offering good domestic, commercial and CNG prospects.
+In Fatehgarh Sahib urban area, more than 5,900 domestic customers have received natural gas connections by the company.
+The company has commissioned pipeline till Sirhind city and started giving PNG domestic and commercial connections in Sirhind town of Fatehgarh Sahib district, which is an important location since there are good schools and colleges, offering good domestic, commercial and CNG prospects.

-The company has also set up eight CNG stations (COCO-1, OMC-7), with four online and four daughter booster stations, which are strategically located mostly on NH to cater to CNG demand of local vehicles as well as floating heavy commercial vehicles.
+As on June 30, 2023, the company has also set up 9 CNG stations (COCO-1, OMC-8), with 4 online, 1 mother cum online and 4 daughter booster stations, which are strategically located mostly on NH to cater to CNG demand of local vehicles as well as floating heavy commercial vehicles.
 The company has been targeting the commercial segment.
-As on September 30, 2022, it has connected more than 30 commercial customers with its gas network.
-There are 444 industries operating while IRMEL has already converted more than 150 industries to natural gas, which were running on coal, furnace oil and coal gasifier.
-Out of more than 150 industries connected in Fatehgarh Sahib, over 100 are steel re-rolling mills.
-Apart from this, the company has more than 90 registrations from industrial customers that are yet to be connected (work is under execution at different stages).
+As on June 30, 2023, it has connected 60 commercial customers with its gas network.
+Also, there are 444 industries operating while IRMEL has already converted 172 industries to natural gas, which were running on coal, furnace oil and coal gasifier as on that date.
+Out of 172 industries connected in Fatehgarh Sahib, over 100 are steel re-rolling mills.
+Apart from this, the company has more than 65 registrations from industrial customers that are yet to be connected (work is under execution at different stages).

 IRMEL had furnished Rs 38 crores as a PBG (performance bond guarantee) to PNGRB for the timely commissioning of the project as per the prescribed targets and for meeting the service obligations during the operating phase of the project.
 As per the norms of the sixth bidding round, if the company fails to achieve its MWP target, PNGRB has a right to encash PBG under Regulation 16 of the PNGRB Regulations, 2008.
-The company has already achieved its MWP target for the parameter inch-km pipeline.
+The company has already achieved its MWP target for the parameter inch-km pipeline and PNG domestic connectivity as on June 30, 2023.
 The PNGRB has extended the MWP period by another two years for all CGD entities as it has declared force majeure due to the pandemic's impact.
 As a result, the MWP expiry date for the Fatehgarh Sahib GA has been extended until September 30th, 2023, from July 4th, 2021.